ninest/unique-code/README.md

 ## 💬 Accessibility

-The use of "unicode fonts" may impede accessibility.
+The use of these "unicode fonts" may impede accessibility.
 Screen readers can read "𝗛" as "mathematical character bold H" rather than "H".
 Read [Can screen readers interpret Unicode styles fonts such as bold and italics?](https://ux.stackexchange.com/questions/118149/can-screen-readers-interpret-unicode-styles-fonts-such-as-bold-and-italics)

 ## 📜 License